CQCL/pytket-docs/README.md

 Pytket is a python module for interfacing with tket, a quantum computing toolkit and optimising compiler developed by Quantinuum.

-This repository contains API documentation and example notebooks to get you started using pytket.
+This repository contains the user manual and example notebooks to get you started using pytket.
 It does not contain source code.
 The source code is maintained on the [tket repository](https://github.com/CQCL/tket).

+For more on how the user manual is built and deployed see the [manual README](https://github.com/CQCL/pytket/tree/main/manual/README.md).

+Instructions for how to add jupyter notebooks to the examples repository can be fond [here](https://github.com/CQCL/pytket/tree/main/examples#notes-for-developers).

 ## Getting started